Israel's growing frustration over the war in Gaza erupts in nationwide protests

 The military body that coordinates its humanitarian aid to Gaza, COGAT, this weekend noted plans to forcibly evacuate people from combat zones to southern Gaza “for their protection.”
 Designated “safe zones,” however, also have been bombed during the war.

-War-weary Palestinians on Sunday insisted that they won’t leave, arguing that there is “no safe place” in Gaza.
+War-weary Palestinians insisted they won’t leave, arguing that there is no safe place in Gaza.

 “There are no humanitarian zones at all,” said Raghda Abu Dhaher, who said she has been displaced 10 times during the war and now shelters in a school in western Gaza City.